 - Breakfast in Kathmandu / Full board in Trekking (Breakfast, Lunch & Dinner).

 Mera Peak (6,476 m / 21,267 ft) is a middle altitude mountain located in the Sagarmatha National Park.
-It is situated in the Barun sub-section of the Mahalangur himalayan sub range.
+It is situated in the Barun sub-section of the Mahalangur Himalayan sub-range.
 The Mahalangur range is itself a part of the greater Himalayan mountain range.
 Mera Peak is classified as a trekking peak by the Nepal Mountaineering Association.
 This makes Mera peak the highest trekking peak in the country.
 Mera peak climbing offers spectacular views of the mountains like Everest, Lhotse, Cho Oyu, Kanchenjunga among others.
-The Charmlang and Baruntse peak are located very close to the Mera Peak.
+The Charmlang and Baruntse peak is located very close to Mera Peak.
 The view of these two mountains is also very beautiful from the top of Mera Peak.

 The Mera Peak is in fact constituted of three peaks – the Mera North ( 6,476 m/ 21,247 ft), the Mera South (6,065 m/ 19,898 ft) and the Mera Central (6,461 m/ 21l098 ft).
 The Mera North is the highest among these three peaks and the one used most for climbing purposes.
 The first among the Mera peaks, the Mera Central, was climbed in 1953 by Colonel Jimmy Roberts and Sen Tenzing.
 The Mera North was scaled in 1977 by a team of French and Nepali climbers.
 Mera South was climbed in 1986 by two British men Mal Duff and Ian Tattersall.